Earl Sweatshirt: 2016–2019: Some Rap Songs, Feet of Clay, and departure from Columbia Records

-2021-present: Sick!
+2021–present: Sick!, VOIR DIRE, and Live Laugh Love

-On November 18, 2021, Kgositsile returned with a music video for a new single, "2010", the first commercial release since his 2019 EP Feet of Clay.
+On November 18, 2021, Kgositsile returned with a music video for the single "2010", the first commercial release since his 2019 EP Feet of Clay.
 On December 9, 2021, Kgositsile released a music video for another single titled "Tabula Rasa", featuring rap group Armand Hammer.
 Alongside "Tabula Rasa", he announced his fourth studio album, Sick!, which was released on January 14, 2022.
 Kgositsile released the third and final single, the Black Noi$e-produced "Titanic" on January 7, 2022.
-The album features ZelooperZ, and rap group Armand Hammer with a range of production from Kgositsile himself, The Alchemist, Black Noi$e, Samiyam and more.
+The album features ZelooperZ, and rap group Armand Hammer, with production from Kgositsile himself, The Alchemist, Black Noi$e, Samiyam and more.

+In August 2023, a hyperlink titled "hahaha" was added to Kgositsile's website that led to the Gala Music site that would update with new puzzles everyday, teasing a new project.
+Initially, the puzzles seemed to point to a tweet published by the Alchemist in 2021 in which he says him and Kgositsile had a full album together and had published it under a fake name on YouTube.
+On August 22, both the website and The Alchemist's Instagram page was updated with a track list and album name, Voir Dire.
+The next day, another post was shared announcing a listening party to take place in London on August 25.
+The website updated once again on August 24, with a music video for the track "Sentry" featuring New York City-based rapper, MIKE.
+The album was released for free on August 25, 2023, via Gala Music.
+The release on Gala Music lead to controversy due to its ties to NFTs.
+The album would later release on major streaming services on October 6, 2023.
+The streaming version has a slightly different tracklist, including 2 features from Vince Staples.

+In July 2024, Earl performed at the Artists for Aid benefit concert in London which raised funds for the Gaza Strip and Sudan.

+On August 22, 2025, Kgositsile released his fifth album studio album, Live Laugh Love.

 Artistry

-Kgositsile has been called a "hip-hop prodigy" and in 2011 was branded as "the most exciting rapper to emerge in years, a virtuoso who was just starting to figure out what he could do with words."
+Kgositsile has been called a "hip-hop prodigy" and in 2011, was branded by The New Yorker as "the most exciting rapper to emerge in years, a virtuoso who was just starting to figure out what he could do with words."
 He is characterized primarily by his voice, which has been classified as a "deep baritone".

-Kgositsile has taken influence from MF DOOM, Jay Z, J Dilla, Madlib, RZA, Lupe Fiasco,and Clipse.
+Kgositsile has taken influence from MF Doom, Jay Z, J Dilla, Madlib, RZA, Lupe Fiasco, and Clipse.